|Barcelona Christmas - Things to do at Christmas|

 Christmas food traditions Barcelona

-Most shops are closed both on both 25th and 26th December.
-For grocery shopping the "OpenCor" convenience stores are open on 26th December.
+Most shops are closed both on both 25th and 26th December in Barcelona.
+For grocery shopping the "OpenCor" convenience stores have a selection of basic food items and are open on 26th December.
+Many small local convenience shops are open too.

 “La Misa Del Gallo” Midnight Mass - Christmas Eve

 Midnight Mass is celebrated on Christmas Eve in Barcelona.
-The chiming of church bells summons families to the mass which is called "La Misa Del Gallo" - The Mass of the Rooster.
+The chiming of church bells summons families to the mass which is called "La Misa Del Gallo" - The Rooster Mass.
 This names derives from the belief that only time that a rooster crowed at midnight was on Christmas Eve when Jesus was born.
 The Midnight Mass is a charming service.
-The most memorable Christmas mass can be found 40 km northwest of Barcelona in "la Basílica de Montserrat," the Benedictine monastery built on the steep cliffs of Montserrat mountain range.
-At this midnight mass you can hear the angelic voices of Europe's oldest boys' choir called L’Escolania de Montserrat.
+You can attend midnight mass on Christmas eve at many churches in Barcelona.
+One of the nicest basilicas is the gothic Santa Maria del Mar church where you can hear the 5 minute "El cant de la Sibil·la" just before midnight.
+Another lovely Christmas Eve mass is 40 km northwest of Barcelona on Montserrat mountain at the Basílica de Montserrat at the Benedictine monastery perched on the steep cliffs of the Montserrat mountain range.
+At the Montserrat Christmas midnight mass you can hear the angelic voices of Europe's oldest boys' choir called L’Escolania de Montserrat.

 Three Kings Parade Barcelona 5th January